rackerlabs/design-system/_docs/principles/accessibility.md

 - To increase the probability that a screen reader interprets a UI correctly, we have developed components that include the appropriate `aria-*` and `role` attributes, where necessary, and use semantic markup as much as possible.
 These efforts alone do not guarantee accessibility, because strategies to enable accessibility are highly dependent on the UI being developed.
 - We strive to design for the best accessibility in all of our design specifications.

 While the Helix team has worked to provide you with code and specifications that support accessibility, it is ultimately the responsibility of individual designers and developers to ensure that UIs are accessible.
+If you have questions about accessibility, [contact the Helix team]({{site.baseurl}}/contact-us/index.html).

 {% endcolumn %}